raehik/testmud/docs/ARCHITECTURE.md

 C++ can do mixins via **multiple inheritance**.
 I'm going to call them mixins because the name makes sense to me.

+These classes should be inherited to add certain attributes to classes.
+They won't be used *everywhere*, since usually you'll be using something a little more sophisticated than a Talker, but they could be useful if you for example wanted a talking rock: you have a base class Rock, then inherit from Talker to make a TalkingRock! :)

+Classes which can be used as 'mixins' are '*-er*'s.

   * Mover
   * Talker
     * .say()